philspitler/allsorts/README.md

 the records may be ordered.

 ### Globally
-Adds .sort, .sortable_fields and .unsortable_fields methods to all of you models Somewhere in your apps bootstrap/startup code:
+Adds .sort, .sortable_fields methods to all of you models Somewhere in your apps bootstrap/startup code:

 ``` ruby